 The resolution “expressly condemns” the actions taken by the university and Diermeier in response to the amendment and the sit-in.
 VSG calls for a new review or an expansion to the existing one, with the inclusion of the Board of Trust’s oversight, to reexamine the university’s actions.
 The university did not comment on whether there would be an investigation by the Board of Trust.

-“The findings of these investigations as well as the decision-making process in response to their findings must be made public and transparent to the Vanderbilt community,” the resolution reads.
+“The findings of these investigations, as well as the decision-making process in response to their findings, must be made public and transparent to the Vanderbilt community,” the resolution reads.

 MLC President Zack Maaieh, a junior, said he felt the resolution was necessary to promote transparency within actions of the administration, criticizing that the video released by the university of the protesters’ entrance into Kirkland was sped up, blurred and unclear.
 Maaieh said he hopes the university’s accountability measures will be made public.

-“The University needs to hold its leaders accountable to a higher standard, and that starts with letting credible first amendment experts review all of the evidence.
+“The University needs to hold its leaders accountable to a higher standard, and that starts with letting credible First Amendment experts review all of the evidence.
 That means bringing in someone who isn’t a Vanderbilt employee or tied to the University and who actually has free speech experience,” Maaieh said.

 Resolution 23-24-18

 The resolution claims the university’s response to the protest was “excessively harsh” compared to their responses to other “far more extreme” cases.
-The resolution explicitly compares a case of sexual assault in which the perpetrator was not expelled to the present case where three students that participated in the sit-in were expelled after their preliminary hearings.
+The resolution explicitly compares a case of sexual assault in which the perpetrator was not expelled to the present case where three students who participated in the sit-in were expelled after their preliminary hearings.

 “These drastically unequal outcomes call into question the ultimate fairness and bias present in Vanderbilt’s Office of Student Accountability,” the resolution reads.